singfungcheung/singfung.cheung-gmail.com/README.md

 # README
 Note from June 4, 2020<br>
 This is a program that uses <a href = "https://www.python.org/" target = "_blank">Python</a> and <a href = "https://en.wikipedia.org/wiki/Web_scraping" target = "_blank">webscraping</a> for automating the task of saving photos.
-Right-clicking and saving each individual images from a website can be very tedious and time consuming.
+Because right-clicking and saving each individual images from a website can be very tedious and time consuming, I hope this program will help with saving some time.

 Here is how it works:<br>
 First, we have the program, which looks like this.